srtsignin/docs/docs/journal/index.md

 **Chris and Collin**

 - Determined that couchdb was the best fit for our data model based on queries need to be ran
     - Fits well because of nesting document nature of data model
 - Determined that the dataservice needed to be written in a fast language due to the massive amounts of data manipulation
 - Setup Data-service to expose new REST endpoints for writing data and reading data out as a csv
     - Need to connect a piece to the CSV endpoint for learning Center

 **Maya**

 - Attached webapp to active user service REST endpoints
+    - Added security checks using the endpoints to verify if user has access to page
 - Investigated npm for modularizing the code to be deployed as a native app and a web app
     - This allows us to deploy on multiple platforms trivially
+- Implemented a responsive UI for the web app

 **Connor**

 - Investigated optimizing the deployment process using Helm
     - Improves modifiability by reducing the cycle time
 - Collected usability feedback from stakeholders
     - Need to consider workflows about students in the classroom who aren't there for help

 ## Week 8